info@soley.world @SOLEY.WORLD

 Directed by Kelee Williamson-Hall and Laurie ‘Zami’ Germain

-Influenced by her Haitian mother, who passionately filmed beautiful family moments, and her African American father, who shared his love for moviegoing, Kelee actualized her creative journey at 15.
-She trained in digital photography and filmmaking at a film arts high school, later expanding her practice into analog photography and filmmaking, studying at the ICP and Mono No Aware.
+Kelee Williamson-Hall (b.
+2000, East New York, New York; lives in Brooklyn, New York) is a photographer and filmmaker whose practice is shaped by her Haitian mother, who passionately documented intimate family moments, and her African American father, who shared his love of moviegoing.
+She began her creative journey at age 15, training in digital photography and filmmaking at a film arts high school, before expanding her practice into analog photography and filmmaking through studies at the International Center of Photography (ICP) and Mono No Aware.

-Through her evocative storytelling, she invites viewers to explore the beauty hidden in the mundane, pushing for a deeper connection with the world around us.
+Through evocative storytelling, Williamson-Hall invites viewers to explore the beauty hidden in the mundane, encouraging a deeper connection with the world around us.